tudelft3d/geogeeks/docs/writing/latexintro.md

 :material-download-box-outline: [this simple demo](https://github.com/tudelft3d/latex-getting-started/tree/main/template) gives you tips and tricks to do most of the useful things in LaTeX.

-Use it as the template for submitting your homeworks for instance.
+Use it as the template for submitting your homework for instance.

 !!! info